 - you keep getting infections

-If you have a low white blood cell count caused by illness or medication you should take steps to avoid infections.
+If you have a low white blood cell count caused by illness, cancer treatment or medicine, it's important to take steps to avoid infections.

-- do not swim in ponds and rivers
+do not swim in ponds, lakes and rivers

 Next review due: 28 July 2026